-- Not as many calories as others in our list
+- Not as many calories as others on our list

 - Includes gluten

 If you’re looking for high calorie cat food for senior cats, we recommend Blue Buffalo.
-The Blue Buffalo Wilderness brand is an ideal senior cat food option as it’s designed exclusively for mature cats.
+The Blue Buffalo Wilderness mature cat food is an ideal senior cat food option.

 This is a paté style canned food that will help kitties gain weight.
 There is significant protein content from real chicken supporting healthy muscle growth.